MixoMax/mtg-elo-tracker/README.md

     - [ ] connect the lifetracker to the rating
 - [ ] build the stats / visualization page
 - [ ] at the end: import all the decks
+- [ ] Archidekt import for adding decks